-8.10.12 The E.I.A. regulations clearly put the responsibility for preparation of an Environmental Statement onto the applicant.
-In this case the Environmental Statement has been prepared by an independent team of environmental consultants (RPS) to which various other independent consultants have contributed expertise.
-The document including the various supplementary submissions have been reviewed by relevant Council Officers in consultation with English Nature and the Environment Agency taking account of other consultees comments.
-An independent study is not necessary or appropriate given these circumstances.
+8.10.13 The E.I.A. regulations clearly put the responsibility for preparation of an Environmental Statement onto the applicant.
+In this case the Environmental Statement has been based on information originally prepared by an independent team of environmental consultants (RPS) to which various other independent consultants have contributed expertise.
+The document including any supplementary information has been reviewed by relevant Council Officers in consultation with Natural England and the Environment Agency taking account of other consultees comments.
+Whilst it is considered that an independent study is not necessary or appropriate, the Council has used the services of its consultants, Scott Wilson Ltd, to help prepare this Committee Report.